-One of the most important considerations when trying to get out stains caused by gasoline is safety, because gasoline is, by its very nature, flammable.
+One of the most important considerations when trying to get out these spots and spills is safety, because gasoline is, by its very nature, flammable.

-Step 1: Place an absorbent, such as cornstarch or baking soda, onto the gas stain, and let it set for approximately half an hour, to absorb as much gasoline as possible.
+Step 1: Place an absorbent, such as cornstarch or baking soda, onto the spot, and let it set for approximately half an hour, to absorb as much fuel as possible.

-Step 2: After this time has elapsed scrape or brush off the absorbent, which has absorbed some of the gasoline.
+Step 2: After this time has elapsed scrape or brush off the absorbent, which has absorbed some of the fuel.

-Hint: Depending on the amount of the gasoline spilled you may need to repeat this step until no more gas is absorbed by the baking soda or corn starch.
+Hint: Depending on the amount of the gasoline spilled you may need to repeat this step until no more is absorbed by the baking soda or cornstarch.

 Step 3: Pretreat the stain with a laundry prewash stain remover.